Madygen Formation: Description

 The Madygen Formation is a 560 m thick succession of predominantly siliciclastic rocks accumulated in a tectonically induced basin, covering parts of the Fergana Range and Fergana Valley of Kyrgyzstan with minor outcrops in Tajikistan and Uzbekistan.
-The Late Triassic layers rest on top of Paleozoic basement with local Permo-Triassic molasse sediments.
-The section consists of mudstones, sandstones, conglomerates and fanglomerates.
-This wide variety of siliciclastic rocks reflects the complex spatial and temporal pattern of depositional sub-environments including alluvial fans, sandflats, swamps, back-swamp areas, and littoral to profundal lake zones.
+The Middle-Late Triassic layers rest on top of Paleozoic basement with local Permo-Triassic molasse sediments.
+They are likewise overlain by latest-Triassic to Early Jurassic sediments, some of which host their own arthropod faunas.

+The formation consists of a wide and multicolored variety of siliciclastic rocks: mudstones, sandstones, conglomerates, fanglomerates, and rare coal layers.
+This diversity of sediment types reflects the a complex set of depositional environments through time and space, including alluvial fans, sandflats, swamps, back-swamp areas, and littoral to profundal lake zones.
 The fluvio-lacustrine deposits of the Madygen Formation belong to one of only a few occurrences of continental Triassic beds in Central Asia.